microcks/microcks-quarkus/README.md

 quarkus.microcks.devservices.enabled=false
 ```

-The local URL exposed by the Microcks container is automatically stored into the `quarkus.microcks.default` property.
+The local URL exposed by the Microcks container Http port is automatically stored into the `quarkus.microcks.default.http` property.
-Http exposition port is chosen randomly excepted if you force it using the `quarkus.microcks.devservices.http-port` config
-(see below).
+Microcks container also exposes a gRPC URL for gRPC services, it is store into the `quarkus.microcks.default.grpc` property.

 Exposed URL is visible in the Quarkus startup logs: